temersonzetina/stock-analysis/README.md

 To summarize comparative performance:

-* 2 of the 12 companires yielded positive gains in both 2017 and 2018 (ENPH and RUN)
+* 2 of the 12 companies (ENPH and RUN) yielded positive gains in both 2017 and 2018
-* 1 (TERP) had negative yields in both years
+* 1 company (TERP) had negative yields in both years
-* The remaining 9 yielded positive gains in 2017 and negative gains in 2018
+* The remaining 9 companies yielded positive gains in 2017 and negative gains in 2018

 ### Comparing Run Times
 The original script, which involved a nested For loop: